microsoft/Windows-appsample-get-started-js2d/README.md

 ## Introduction

-Publishing an app to the Windows Store means you can share it (or sell it!) with millions of people, on many different devices.
+Publishing an app to the Microsoft Store means you can share it (or sell it!) with millions of people, on many different devices.

-In order to publish your app to the Windows Store it must be written as a UWP (Universal Windows Platform) app.
+In order to publish your app to the Microsoft Store it must be written as a UWP (Universal Windows Platform) app.
 However the UWP is extremely flexible, and supports a wide variety of languages and frameworks.
 To prove the point, this sample is a simple game written in JavaScript, making use of several CreateJS libraries, and demonstrates how to draw sprites, create a game loop, support the keyboard and mouse, and adapt to different screen sizes.

 This project is built with JavaScript using Visual Studio.
 With some minor changes, it can also hosted on a website or adapted to other platforms.

-**Note:** This is a not a complete (or good!) game; it is designed to demonstrate using JavaScript and a third party library to make an app ready to publish to the Windows Store.
+**Note:** This is a not a complete (or good!) game; it is designed to demonstrate using JavaScript and a third party library to make an app ready to publish to the Microsoft Store.

 ## Requirements